-Tod squeezed over the lap bar, into the leg well where Jeremy stood.

-He caught his foot in that restraining mechanism, and almost fell out of the to take a fall.
+Tod eeled over the lap bar, into the leg well where Jeremy stood.
+He caught his foot in that restraining mechanism, and almost fell out of the car.

+Jeremy grabbed him, hauled him back.
+This was not the place for Tod to take a fall.
 They weren't moving fast enough.
 At most he'd suffer a couple of bruises.

 Then they were side by side, their feet planted wide on the floor of the car, leaning back against the restraint from under which they had escaped, arms behind them, hands locked on the lap bar, grinning at each other, as the train reached the top of the incline.
 It slammed through swinging doors into the next stretch of lightless tunnel.
 The track remained flat just long enough to crank up the riders' tension a couple of notches.
-An-tic-ipaaa-aa-tion.
-When Jeremy could not hold his breath any longer, the front car tipped over the brink, and the people up there Bed in the darkness.
-Then in rapid succession the second and third and fourth and fifth cars "Rocket jockeys!"
+An-tic-i-paaa-aa-tion.
+When Jeremy could not hold his breath any longer, the front car tipped over the brink, and the people up there screamed in the darkness.
+Then in rapid succession the second and third and fourth and fifth cars-

+"Rocket jockeys!"
 Jeremy and Tod shouted in unison.

-and the final car of the train followed the others into a steep plunge, building speed by the second.
+-and the final car of the train followed the others into a steep plunge, building speed by the second.
 Wind whooshed past them and whipped their hair out behind their heads.
 Then came a swooping turn to the right when it was least expected, a little upgrade to toss the stomach, another turn to the right, the track tilting so the cars were tipped onto their sides, faster, faster, then a straightaway and another incline, using their speed to go higher than ever, slowing toward the top, slowing, slowing.
-An-tic-ipaaation They went over the edge and down, down, down, waaaaaay down so hard and fast that Jeremy felt as if his stomach had fallen out of him, leaving a hole in the middle of his body.
+An-tic-i-paaa-aa-tion.
+They went over the edge and down, down, down, waaaaaaaaaa down so hard and fast that Jeremy felt as if his stomach had fallen out of him, leaving a hole in the middle of his body.
 He knew what was coming, but he was left breathless by it nonetheless.
 The train did a loop-de-loop, turning upside down.
 He pressed his feet tight to the floor and gripped the lap bar behind him as if he were trying to fuse his flesh with the steel, because it felt as if he would fall out, straight down onto the section of the track that had led them into the loop, to crack his skull open on the rails below.
-He knew centripetal force would hold him in place even though he was standing up where he didn't belong, but what he knew was of no consequence: what you felt always carried a lot more weight than what you knew, emotion mattered more than intelect.
-Then they were out of the loop, banging through another pair of swinging doors onto a second lighted inclihe, using their tremendous speed to build height for the next series of plunges and sharp turns.
+He knew centripetal force would hold him in place even though he was standing up where he didn't belong, but what he knew was of no consequence: what you felt always carried a lot more weight than what you knew, emotion mattered more than intellect.
+Then they were out of the loop, banging through another pair of swinging doors onto a second lighted incline, using their tremendous speed to build height for the next series of plunges and sharp turns.